Setting and Enforcing Your Pet Sitting or Dog Walking Cancellation Policy

 Enforcing Your Cancellation Policy

 The easiest way to enforce your cancellation policy is to require payment for services in advance.
-This way, when a client cancels, you can just deduct the cancellation fee from what the client has already paid and give them credit or a refund for any remaining amount instead of having to ask the client to pay a cancellation fee.
+That way, whenever a client cancels, you can simply deduct the cancellation fee from what the client has already paid.
+You can then decide whether you would like to give the client credit or refund any remaining amount instead of asking them to pay a cancellation fee that they may never follow up on if they only booked you for one set of services.

-It's common to worry that enforcing your cancellation policy will upset clients and cause them to take their business elsewhere, but with any policy, you can't let your fear of losing clients prevent you from doing what is right for you and your business.
-Remind yourself that you set your policies to be fair to both you and your clients and that if a client has a problem with a reasonable cancellation policy, they probably aren't the kind of client you really want.
+Never let your fear of losing clients prevent you from doing what is right for you and your business, and remember that if a client has a problem with a reasonable policy and takes their business elsewhere, they probably aren’t the kind of client you really want for your company in the long run.

 Make sure to check out our Time To Pet Academy and Blog for more great resources.